-California is an industry leader when it comes to solar energy generation.
-The state produces more than 33 percent of the nation’s total solar power, putting it significantly ahead of any other state.
-California began promoting solar energy much earlier than other states, as far back as 1976.
+California is the nation’s leader when it comes to solar energy, producing almost 30% of the country’s total solar power.
+California began promoting solar energy in 1976, much earlier than many other states.

 California solar panel cost

-There are several financing options available to help cover the costs of your solar panel.
-You can buy your system outright, but many homeowners finance it over the course of six to nine years.
-You can also choose to lease your solar system.
+There are also a variety of financing options to help make the transition to solar energy more affordable.
+You can buy your solar system outright, but many homeowners choose to finance it through a solar loan.
+You can also lease your solar system or sign a solar power purchase agreement (PPA).

 Why choose California solar power?